 Conclusion

-Although it can be frustrating if your computer starts restarting, several fixes can be implemented to solve the issues.
-We’ve highlighted some of the frequent causes of why a PC randomly restarts and offered practical solutions.
+Although it can be frustrating if your computer starts restarting, several fixes can be implemented to solve the issue.
+We’ve highlighted some of the frequent causes of PC random restarts and offered practical solutions.

 You can disable the automatic restart feature, delete bad registry files, update drivers using Auslogics Driver Updater, and scan for malware.
 If your computer keeps restarting, you can use these methods to solve the issue.